FishiRF/Python-Codes/README.md

 # Python-Codes
-Hello this is where you can find all my python codes
+Hello this is where you can find all of my python codes.
+Enjoy!